coatyio/coaty-js/docs/man/communication-events.md

 }
 ```

 The property `privateData` is optional.
-It contains application-specific
+It contains application-specific options
-options in the form of key-value pairs.
+in the form of key-value pairs.

 ### Update - Complete Event Data

-The Update-Complete pattern is used to update and synchronize object state
+The two-way Update-Complete event pattern is used to update and synchronize
+object state across agents.
+An agent can request or suggest an object update and
+receive accomplishments by Complete events.
+Update events can be observed based
+on either an object's core type (`coreType`) or an object's object type
+(`objectType`).

-across agents.
-An Update request or proposal specifies an entire Coaty object as
+An Update request or proposal specifies an entire Coaty object as JSON data:
-data:

 ```js
 {